idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/material_transient.md

 - [Example 3: Transient Solve with Automatic Adjoint](material_transient.md)
 - [debuggingHelp.md]

-# Example: Transient Solve with automatic adjoing problem id=sec:TransientSolveAutomaticAdjoint
+# Example: Transient Solve with automatic adjoint problem id=sec:TransientSolveAutomaticAdjoint

-In this example, material parameters are optimized within a transient solve setting.
+In this example, the spatially varying thermal conductivity shown in [diff_parameter] is optimized to fit time dependent temperature measurements at the points shown by the yellow "x"'s in [solution].
 This is accomplished by leveraging inverse optimization theory, see [section](theory/InvOptTheory.md#sec:material_inversion).
 As with [material inversion with constant conductivity](materialInv_ConstK.md), this is a nonlinear optimization problem that requires an appropriate initial guess and parameter bounds to obtain convergence.

 ## Transient Problem Definition

-The problem analyzed here is a two-dimensional diffusion example with square geometry.
-The right and top boundaries are subjected to zero Dirichlet boundary conditions.
-The spatial distribution of the material parameter $D$ is given in [diff_parameter].
-While this material parameter is known in the forward problem, its distribution to minimize the solution misfit is optimized in the adjoint pass.
+The thermal problem analyzed here is a two-dimensional example with square geometry.
+The right and top boundaries are subjected to zero temperature Dirichlet boundary conditions.
+The thermal conductivity given by the parameter $D$ is being optimized in the four regions shown in [diff_parameter].
+The actual thermal conductivity distribution shown in [diff_parameter] is being used with the forward problem to produce synthetic measurement points that will be matched.
+In the actual optimization problem, it is this distribution that we are trying to reproduce.

 !media large_media/optimization/material_transient_diff.png
        style=width:40%;margin:auto;padding-top:2.5%;background-color: white;color: black;
        id=diff_parameter
-       caption=Spatial parameterization of the diffusivity parameter for the transient problem.
+       caption=Actual spatially varying thermal conductivity used to produce synthetic temperature data.
+The optimization simulation is attempting to reproduce this thermal conductivity distribution.

 As this is a transient or non-steady problem, the solution at each time step depends on the solution at previous steps.
 The forward problem is solved as usual in MOOSE, using implicit Euler time stepping.
-The solution to the diffusion problem is obtained for ten steps with a time step of 0.1 seconds.
-The solution to the diffused variable at time $t=0.6$ s, together with the measurement points provided for material inversion optimization, is shown in [solution].
+The solution to the thermal problem is obtained for ten steps with a time step of 0.1 seconds.
+The solution for the temperature field at time $t=0.6$ s, together with the points where the measured temperatures are taken, is shown in [solution].

 !media large_media/optimization/material_transient_solution.png
        style=width:40%;margin:auto;padding-top:2.5%;background-color: white;color: black;
        id=solution
        caption=Snaphot of the forward simulation at the end of the sixth time step (0.6 s).
-The yellow marking points to the measurement points provided in the procedure for obtaining the optimal diffusivity parameters of the material at the end of the adjoint problem.
+The spatially varying thermal conductivity in [diff_parameter] is optimized to minimize the difference between the measured and simulated temperature values at the locations shown by the yellow x's.

+The optimization module will initialize the parameters being optimized to zero or the lower_bound for the first optimization iteration.
+For this problem, an initial thermal conductivity distribution of zero will not be able to find a thermal conductivity distribution that minimizes the temperature misfit.
+To help the optimization algorithm out, we provide an initial guess for the spatially varying thermal conductivity.
+In [sensitivity], we plot the objective function as we vary the thermal conductivity at the location
-The solution to the adjoint problem requires an initial solution vector with estimates of the material property values.
-In addition to that, bounds for those parameter need to be provided.
-In [sensitivity], we plot the objective function as we vary the initial estimate for the diffusion parameter at the location (0.75, 0.75).
-The slope of the objective function with respect to variations in the parameter can have implication in the overall convergence of the adjoint problem.
+(0.75, 0.75).
+The slope of the objective function with respect to variations in the parameter can have implication in the overall convergence of the optimization problem.

 !media large_media/optimization/material_transient_of.png
        style=width:40%;margin:auto;padding-top:2.5%;background-color: white;color: black;